photkosee/hugo-blog/content/post/bci-thesis/index.md

 In terms of user experience, this is an incredible feature, but I find it challenging to get familiar with the device.
 It is uncomfortable when you cannot control the actions with your brain compared to doing them easily using a keyboard.
 On the other hand, since this is my first time and I only had a few minutes to get used to the device, I do not doubt that controlling the actions with your brain is way more satisfying once you can fully control it.

+In addition, this is an excellent technology to help those who cannot or are struggling to use a keyboard or a controller to play a game.
+Allow them to play a game using their brains’ activities even though this version of the device used in the thesis does not support people wearing glasses like me.
+I hope the more recent version of the device will be able to solve this problem.

 It has not been many decades since this idea was introduced.
 I think this technology has way more room to grow and improve.
 In the video game industry, the device must be more user-friendly, making it easier to control with users’ brains.
 However, the device used in this thesis is not the latest version.
 [Check out the manual of the device here](https://emotiv.gitbook.io/insight-2-user-manual/introduction/introduction-to-insight-2).